Azure/ARO-RP/README.md

     * routefix: Ensures all the routefix resources in the namespace `openshift-azure-routefix` remain on the cluster.

+    * monitoring: Ensures Prometheus is configured to persist data.

   * pkg/swagger: Swagger specification generation code.

   * pkg/util: Utility libraries.